stevecassidy/python-web-programming/javascript/javascript.md

 core syntax of C-like languages, but the design philosophy behind them is very different and they are useful for different tasks.

-Javascript is a loosly typed language, meaning that you don't need to declare the types of variables (just like Python).
+Javascript is a *dynamically typed* language, meaning that you don't declare the types of variables (just like Python).
 A variable can hold any type of data and it's up to the programmer to ensure that they know what the type of a variable is to avoid errors.
-Errors such as trying to add a string to a number will be discovered only at run-time; whereas in a strongly typed language like Java they would be found at compile time.
+Errors such as trying to add an array to an integer will be discovered only at run-time; whereas in a statically typed language like Java they would be found at compile time.
+Dynamically typed languages are generally thought to be easier for non-expert programmers to learn and lend themselves to quick scripts to solve specific problems.
+Writing larger applications and ensuring code is bug-free can be more difficult unless programmers are very careful.

-Javascript is an object oriented language, but unlike Python or Java, objects in Javascript aren't based on predefined class definitions.
+Javascript is an *object oriented* language, but unlike Python or Java, objects in Javascript are not based on predefined class definitions.
 Instead they are built around the idea of *prototypes* (objects inherit from other prototype objects) and new fields and methods can be added at run-time as needed.
-Objects can be thought of as general purpose containers with 'slots' which can hold either data of any type or functions which act like methods.
+Objects can be thought of as general purpose containers with _slots_ which can hold either data of any type or functions which act like methods.
 This is a bit different to the way of thinking in Java and Python but has some interesting consequences that are exploited in the way that Javascript programs are written.

+The most common environment to run Javascript code is the web browser.
+All modern web browsers come with a Javascript execution component that will run code embedded in web pages that are being viewed.
+However, in recent years, the use of Javascript as a _server side_ language is becoming more common.
+The [node.js](https://nodejs.org/en/) project provides a runtime environment for Javascript that does not rely on a browser and can be used to write general purpose scripts including server-side web applications.
+The popularity of Javascript outside the browser can perhaps be attributed to the rise of the front-end developer who knows Javascript and therefore wants to use it to perform scripting and write server-side code.
+The node.js eco-system is now very well established and any practicing web developer needs to have some familiarity with Node and the NPM package manager that is used to distribute Javascript software.

-The main execution environment for Javascript is the web browser.
-It is possible to run a standalone Javascript run-time environment and there are a number of projects building server-side infrastructure with Javascript (for example [node.js]()).
-For present purposes we will limit the discussion to client-side Javascript in the web browser.
-In this context, the main resource that a Javascript program has access to is the data structure corresponding to the HTML page currently being viewed.
+When Javascript is running in the web browser, the main resource that a Javascript program has access to is the data structure corresponding to the HTML page currently being viewed.
 Javascript programs are able to interact with this data structure, querying it and updating it and so affect the content that is